On this page:

 Don’t overlook any concessions you may be eligible for, such as:

 - first home owner grants for buyers of new homes

 - land transfer duty reduction.

-For more information on the first home owners grant, visit the SRO website - First home owners section.
+For more information on the first home owners grant, visit the State Revenue Office website - First home owners section.

 When getting a home loan (or mortgage):